DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-10-06-map-original.md

 ---
 title: Results on a map – Early design with tweaks
-description: Map based on code written during alpha/private-beta with some recent tweaks.
+description: Map based on code written during alpha/private-beta with some recent tweaks
 date: 2018-10-06
 screenshots:
   items: